-The results of the global optimization of the functional (4) for the frames from the two sequences containing clutter and camouflage are shown in Fig. 2.
-On average, we observed that segmenting 312x272 image took about 30 seconds of an Intel-2.40 GHz CPU and less than 1 Gb of RAM.
+average, we observed that segmenting 312x272 image took about 30 seconds of an Intel-2.40 GHz CPU and less than 1 Gb of RAM.
 The proportion of the nodes of the tree traversed by the active front was on average about 1 : 5000.
 Thus, branch-and-bound tree search used in our framework improved very considerably over exhaustive search, which would have to traverse all leaves (1 : 2 of the tree).

-As a baseline algorithm, we considered the segmentation with a "standard" graph cut functional, replacing non-local shape prior term with a local intensitybased term $\sum{p \in \mathcal{V}} (I - I_p) \cdot x_p$, adjusting the constant I for each frame so that it gives the best results.
+As a baseline algorithm, we considered the segmentation with a "standard" graph cut functional, replacing non-local shape prior term with a local intensitybased term $\sum{p \in \mathcal{V}} (I - I_p) \cdot x_p$ , adjusting the constant I for each frame so that it gives the best results.
 However, since the intensity distributions of the cup and the backgrounds overlapped significantly, the segmentations were grossly erroneous (Fig. 2 - right column).

 Object class+translation invariance.
 In the second experiment, we performed the segmentation with shape priors on UIUC car dataset (the version without scale variations), containing 170 images with cars in uncontrolled environment (city streets).
-The prior set Δ was built by manual segmentation of 60 training images coming with the dataset.
-The set of shifts Θ was defined by the varying size of test images.
-While the test image sizes varyied from 110x75 to 360x176, the size of Ω{shape} varied from 18,666 to 2,132,865.
+The shape prior was built by manually segmenting 60 translation-normalized training images and then adding translations (dependent on the extent of each test image).
+While the test image sizes varyied from 110x75 to 360x176, the size of $\Omega{\text{shape}}$ varied from 18,666 to 2,132,865.
 We computed the globally optimal segmentations under the constructed prior using the energy (4).

 Using the bounding boxes of the cars provided with the dataset, we found that in 6.5% of the images the global minima corresponded to clutter rather than cars.
-To provide a baseline for localization accuracy based on edge cues and a set of shape templates, we considered Chamfer matching (as e.g. in [15]).
+To provide a baseline for localization accuracy based on edge cues and a set of shape templates, we considered Chamfer matching (as e.g. in [14]).
 For the comparison we used the same set of templates, which were matched against truncated Canny-based chamfer distance (with optimally tuned truncation and Canny sensitivity parameters).
 In this way, the optimal localization failed (i.e. corresponded to clutter rather than a car) in 12.4% of the images.

 Clearly, segmenting images using (4) takes into account the shape prior and edge-contrast cues, but ignores the appearance typical for the object category under consideration.
-At the same time, there exists a large number of algorithms working with image appearance cues and performing object detection based on these cues (see e.g. [23] and references therein).
-Typically, such algorithms produce the likelihood of the object presence either as a a function of a bounding box or even in the form of per-pixel "soft segmentation" masks.
+At the same time, there exists a large number of algorithms working with image appearance cues and performing object detection based on these cues (see e.g. [22] and references therein).
+Typically, such algorithms produce the likelihood of the object presence either as a function of a bounding box or even in the form of per-pixel "soft segmentation" masks.
 Both types of the outputs can be added into the functional (1) either via constant potential $C(\Omega)$ or via unary potentials.
 In this way, such appearance-based detectors can be integrated with shape prior and edge-contrast cues.

-As an example of such integration, we devised a simple detector similar in spirit to [23].
+As an example of such integration, we devised a simple detector similar in spirit to [22].
 The detector looked for the appearance features typical for cars (wheels) using normalized cross-correlation.
 Each pixel in the image then "voted" for the location of the car center depending on the strength of the response to the detector and the relative position of the wheels with respect to the car center observed on the training dataset.
-We then added an additional term $C{\text{vote}}(\omega)$ in our energy (1) that for each ω equaled minus the accumulated strength of the votes for the center of y{ω} :
+We then added an additional term $C{\text{vote}}(\omega)$ in our energy (1) that for each $\omega$ equaled minus the accumulated strength of the votes for the center of $y{\omega}$ :